Section A: Discrimination and Right to Work Checks – The Legal Tension Employers Face

-UK employers are under a duty to prevent illegal working by ensuring that those that they employ have the right to work in the UK.
-Equally, employers are under a statutory duty not to discriminate against job applicants and workers when conducting the necessary right to work checks.
+UK employers are under a duty to prevent illegal working by ensuring that those they employ have the right to work in the UK.
+Equally, employers are prohibited from unlawfully discriminating against workers and job applicants and workers when conducting the necessary right to work checks.

 In this guide for employers, we look at how these two different obligations work together in practice, and what steps can be taken to avoid claims of unlawful discrimination when checking workers’ eligibility to work in UK under the illegal working regime.